 critical for pulse shape, pulse level, and pulse rate.

-Both pulse creation methods, when applied correctly, provide exactly the same results.
+Pulsed audio tone methods and CW pulse tuning aid methods, when applied correctly, provide exactly the same results.
 Overall, except for bandwidth, the two systems are generally identical in results.
-Neither has a consistent advantage in tuning results.
-Depending on meter response and equipment, some system will require 100% duty carrier, while other systems might get away with few percent duty cycle.
-Any pulse duration and injection method will produce identical results providing transmitter response limits are not reached, and if meters indicate RF pulse peaks correctly.
+Neither method has a consistent advantage in tuning results.
+Depending on meter response and equipment, some systems will require nearly 100% duty carrier, while other systems might get away with few percent duty cycle.
+Any pulse duration and injection method will produce identical results providing transmitter response limits are not reached, if a TOF is used, and if meters indicate RF pulse peaks correctly.

 Pulser Duty and Repetition Rate

 Any pulser system has two critical adjustment parameters.
 The critical characteristics are pulse repetition rate and pulse duty cycle.
 Optimum duty cycle and pulse repetition rates are defined by system response to pulses.
 Optimum duty cycle is NOT defined by some imagined "voice duty cycle" emulation.
 A single-frequency pulsed audio tone is no different than a pulsed dot on CW, for the same pulse (dot) repetition rate and pulse (dot) duration.

 test tones of syllabic, lower voice tones, and upper voice tones, and is really

 only especially useful if we look at output on an expensive and complicated

 spectrum analysis or frequency domain device.
 Speech emulation is a lab-type